On This Page:

 - Sunny, windy days can be especially troublesome for pollen allergy sufferers.

-It may also help to keep windows closed in your house and car and run the air conditioner when pollen counts are high.
+It may also help to keep windows closed in your house and car and run the air conditioner.

 “Children are more sensitive than adults to many drugs,” adds Murphy.
 “For example, some antihistamines can have adverse effects at lower doses on young patients, causing excitability or excessive drowsiness.”